(Digital holdings arranged by type)

 Please consult our Rights and Permissions page for details on using images from our collections.

-The ascsa.net digital library provides access to the archaeological data from the Athenian Agora and Corinth.
 Searches can be made across these collections or they can be queried separately.
 Publications, excavation reports, excavation notebooks, contexts, objects, plans and drawings, and photos (including images of the Alison Frantz archive pertaining to the Agora) can be searched.
+Ambrosia records are now included as are material from the School and Gennadius archives.

 Catalogues: Book and Journal